NVIDIA/spark-rapids/docs/get-started/getting-started-aws-emr.md

 This is a getting started guide for Rapids on AWS EMR.
 At the end of this guide, the user will be able to run a sample Apache Spark application that runs on NVIDIA GPUs on AWS EMR.

-The current EMR 6.2.0 release suppport Spark version 3.0.1 and Nvidia spark-rapids 0.2.0.
+The current EMR 6.2.0 release support Spark version 3.0.1 and Nvidia spark-rapids 0.2.0.
 For more details of supported applications, please see the [EMR release notes](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-release-6x.html).

 For more information on AWS EMR, please see the [AWS documentation](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-what-is-emr.html).